ASYNC-Security/SINCON2025-Training-Public/lab_sheet.md

 There is another way to compromise `svc_async-1` with these primitives, without forcibly changing their password.
 This is done using Active Directory Certificate Services (ADCS) via the Shadow Credentials attribute, this is an extra-mile - EM5.

+## Exercise 6: Domain Dominance

+Using `svc_async-1`, they can perform an attack that allows for the compromise of the entire domain.
+Enumerate it, and perform the attack to compromise the domain.

+**Q20**: What is the NTLM hash of the `Admin` user?